glennraya/xendivel/README.md

 As of the moment only the eWallet **charges**, **refund**, and **void** transactions can receive a webhook callback event from Xendit and are discussed in these sections [Responding to eWallet Charge Webhook Event](#responding-to-ewallet-charge-webhook-event)

+> [!Note]
+> When a webhook callback failed to reach your server, Xendit will retry sending the webhook again.
+Please refer to Xendit's docs regarding "Delivery attempts and Retries": https://developers.xendit.co/api-reference/#delivery-attempts-and-retries

 #### Webhook Verification

-Xendit offers the option to sign the webhook events it transmits to your endpoints.
-This is achieved by incorporating a token in the `x-callback-token` header of each event.
-This feature enables you to authenticate that the events originated from Xendit and not from a third party.

-For your convenience, Xendivel handles webhook verification for you automatically everytime Xendit sends a callback to your webhook endpoints.
+Xendivel handles webhook verification for you automatically everytime Xendit sends a callback to your webhook endpoints.
 All you need to do is simply include your accounts unique webhook verification token on your `.env` file:

 ```ini
 XENDIT_WEBHOOK_VERIFICATION_TOKEN=your-webhook-verification-token